 Some parents may find it helpful to share the kitchen table while working at home with kids doing their schoolwork.
 That way, they can attend to answer school-related questions, help with subject matters, or keep an eye on them.
 Getting a headset with a noise-canceling microphone and mute button helps block out surrounding noise while working.

 As for your kids, set up a learning space just for them.
-Whether it’s a personal desk in their bedroom or the kitchen table, you can encourage them to help by organizing school supplies or set up a designated shelf for grab-and-go snacks.
+Whether it’s a personal desk in their bedroom or the kitchen table, you can encourage them to help by organizing school supplies or setting up a designated shelf for grab-and-go snacks.
 You can also add little flourishes of their own to make their study area even more comfortable.

 Just like adults, kids need social time too!
 When school time ends, and you’re still stuck with workloads, make sure your kids have age-appropriate and safe activities to keep them busy and occupied while you’re working from home.
 The idea is that your children will stay engaged, and you can turn to your workstation and accomplish your to-do list.

 If you give them a little quality time for themselves, you’ll get more hours to work.
-Set aside a few toys that your kids can play with, or arrange playdates, or special kids’ shows on Netflix viewings only during your work time.
+Set aside a few toys that your kids can play with, arrange playdates, or special kids’ shows on Netflix viewings only during your work time.
 If your kids have something to look forward to, they’ll be less likely to interrupt you.
 It’s often going to save your day.

 Naptime can be a great opportunity to get more uninterrupted hours and do more complicated tasks that have been piling up all day.
 While specific tasks may have deadlines during regular work hours, some can be handled at any time.
 Take advantage of naptime for staying productive while working from home.